OpenNebula/docs/source/advanced_components/marketplace/overview.rst

 A MarketPlace is a repository of MarketPlaceApps.
 A MarketPlaceApp can be thought of as an external image optionally associated to a Virtual Machine Template.

-Using MarketPlaces is very convenient, as it will allow you to move images across different kinds of datatastores (using the MarketPlace as an exchange point), it is a way to share OpenNebula images in a Federation, as these resources are federated.
+Using MarketPlaces is very convenient, as it will allow you to move images across different kinds of datastores (using the MarketPlace as an exchange point), it is a way to share OpenNebula images in a Federation, as these resources are federated.
 In an OpenNebula deployment where the different VDCs don't share any resources, a MarketPlace will act like a shared datastore for all the users.

 Supported Actions
 =================

+.. todo:: check onemarket delete, is it properly described?

 MarketPlaces support various actions: